phpstan/phpstan/README.md

 vendor/bin/phpstan analyse -c phpstan.neon -l 4 --error-format awesome src tests
 ```

+### Existing error formatters to be used

+You can pass the following keywords to the `--errorFormat=X` parameter in order to affect the output:

+- `table`: Default.
+Grouped errors by file, colorized.
+For human consumption.
+- `raw`: Contains one error per line, with path to file, line number, and error description
+- `checkstyle`: Creates a checkstyle.xml compatible output.
+All violations have severity "ERROR" and are located on column 1.
+Note that you'd have to redirect output into a file in order to capture the results for later processing.

 ## Class reflection extensions

 Classes in PHP can expose "magical" properties and methods decided in run-time using